 Girls may wear one small, stud earring in each ear.
 Other piercings are not allowed.
 No bracelets, rings or wrist bands should be worn.
+All jewellery and earrings must be removed for PE, games and co-curricular activities.
+Pupils cannot wear tape over piercings.

-that government guidance makes clear that a school may decline such requests.
+Parents may request permission from the Head of Year for jewellery to be worn for religious reasons.
+Please note that government guidance makes clear that a school may decline such requests.